 Through community involvement and shared responsibility, the Hospitality Resource Alliance promotes sound business practices that influence customers to make healthy choices about their drinking and provides safe settings for informal public life that is essential to the community.

-HRA stakeholders include representatives from local bars, the Liquor Control Board, Bellingham Police Department, University Police Department, WWU Associated Students, WWU’s Student Life, and WWU’s Sustainable Transportation, which runs the late-night shuttle.
+HRA stakeholders include representatives from local bars, the Liquor Control Board, Bellingham Police Department, University Police Department, City of Bellingham, WWU Associated Students, WWU’s Student Life, and WWU’s Sustainable Transportation, which runs the late-night shuttle.

 The HRA operates on the premise of Shared Responsibility, which means

 - Everyone can contribute to solutions

 - Small individual changes can make a big collective impact

 - Networking and workshops